Software Development Guidelines

 Software shall be developed in a test-driven fashion, meaning that while the code is written, tests are developed that verify, to a reasonable extent, the correctness of the code.
 Tools such as codecov.io (opens new window) to automatically indicate the amount of code covered by tests, and code that is not covered by tests shall be used in combination with a continuous integration framework.

 # Continuous integration

-Repositories containing running software shall use an appropriate continuous integration platform, such as Travis CI (opens new window) or similar, to show whether the current build passes all checks.
+Repositories containing running software shall use an appropriate continuous integration platform, such as GitHub Actions or similar, to show whether the current build passes all checks.
 This helps understand contributors that the software passes tests on an independent platform, and may give insights in the way the software is compiled, deployed and tested.

 # Additional guidelines

 There is specific guideline for client library development.